alexsalo/alexsalo.github.io/_posts/2015-01-03-swift-getting-photos-locations.md

 title: Get location of selected photo Swift
 ---

 In the previos post I tried to access location data using AssetsLibrary.
-However this method is depreciated, today we will try to use PHAsset fro, Photos framework
+However this method is depreciated, today we will try to use PHAsset from Photos framework

-So the code of block below retrieves all the assets of type .Image and prints location info if available
+So the code of block below retrieves all the assets of type.
+Image and prints location info if available

 {% highlight swift linenos %}